dataesr/bso-publications/doc/bso.md

 ![Dynamics of the evolution of the rate of open access publications in France for each discipline](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_fields_1.png){ width=450 }

 Not all disciplines adopt the same vectors for publishing in open access.
-For some, the practice of depositing in open repository is historically rooted and legitimate.
+For some, the practice of depositing in an open archive is historically rooted and legitimate.
 Mathematicians, physicists and computer scientists have long practiced open archives upstream of journal submission.
 The humanities and social sciences more readily entrust their openness to publishers.
 Between the two, there are many situations, depending on the organization and history of the disciplines.
 The most striking fact in the field of biology-health is the existence of an international policy, initially at the initiative of organizations funding research projects, which leads to a systematic deposit, with or without embargo, in PubMed Central (PMC) in the United States, or Europe PMC in Europe, which means that these disciplines open up both on the publishers' platforms but also in a globally used open archive.
 From the point of view of the National Plan for Open Science, the cohabitation of the two models (openness via publishers and via open archives) presents neither contradiction nor disadvantage.
 On the other hand, it allows a good resilience of the system.

 For each discipline, the next figure represents, for publications in France released in 2020 and at the most recent observation date (2021), what is the respective share of the different routes to open access: publication in open access by the publisher, deposit in one or more open archives, or both routes simultaneously.
-Note that from one update to the next, each individual publication may change status, for example from "open via publisher" to "open via publisher and open archive" if the publication has been deposited on an open archive in the meantime.
+Note that from one update to the next, each individual publication may change status, for example from "open via publisher" to "open via publisher and open archive" if the publication has been deposited in an open archive in the meantime.
 In particular, we note that for publications published in 2020 in medical research, 9% of publications are open via the open archive route, 31% are open via the publisher & open archive route and 17% are open via the publisher route.

 ![Distribution of publications in France by opening route for each discipline (publications of 2020)](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_fields_2.png){ width=450 }

 In the next figure, each discipline is represented by a bubble whose size is proportional to the volume of publications in France released in 2020.
 The positioning of the bubble indicates which are the preferred channels for opening publications in the discipline concerned: the further to the right the bubble is positioned, the higher the share of publications opened by the publisher for that discipline; the higher the bubble is positioned, the higher the share of publications deposited on an open archive.
 When the bubble is positioned at the top right of the graph, it means that publications from this discipline are open simultaneously on the publisher's publishing platform and on one or more open archives.
 Thus, mathematics is very keen on open archives and the humanities are more willing to entrust their openness to publishers.
 If the sum of the share of publications opened by the publisher and the share on open archive is greater than 100%, it means that some publications are deposited in 2 (or more) places at the same time.
-There are many situations in between, depending on the organisation and history of the disciplines.
-The most striking fact in this area is the existence of a global policy of systematic deposit in PubMed Central by publishers, which means that these disciplines open up both on the publishers' platforms and in a globally used open archive.
-From the point of view of the National Open Science Plan, the cohabitation of the two models (openness via publishers and via open archives) presents neither contradiction nor disadvantage.
-On the other hand, it allows a good resilience of the system

 ![Positioning of disciplines according to the preferred route for opening their publications in France (publications of 2020)](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_fields_3.png){ width=450 }

 ### 3.1.3 Open access dynamics and publishers policies

 The global publishing landscape is extremely diverse.
 There are about 12,000 scientific publishers around the world, each with a different history.
-They may be commercial or not-for-profit, national or multinational publishing companies, scholarly societies, university presses with public status, etc. Some actors were born to publish on an open access basis, while others have more or less strongly and recently engaged in a transition towards open access, with various models.
+They may be commercial or not-for-profit, national or multinational publishing companies, scholarly societies, university presses with public status, etc. Some actors have chosen to publish in open access from the start, while others have more or less strongly and recently engaged in a transition towards open access, with various models.
 There is a shared tendency to publish more and more in open access.
 We are not measuring here the open access rate of French publishers, but of the publishers in which French researchers publish.
 Nor do we measure the gradual reduction in the duration of mobile barriers.

 For each year of observation since 2018, the graph represents the share of scientific publications in France published during the previous year that are made available in open access by their publisher.
 Some of these publications may be simultaneously available in an open archive.
 On the other hand, publications that are only available via an open archive are not taken into account.
 Thus, in 2021, 44% of scientific publications in France released in 2020 were made available in open access by their publisher.

 ![Share of scientific publications in France made available in open access by their publisher, by year of observation, for publications published during the previous year](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_publishers_1.png){ width=450 }

-In the next figure, for each observation year and by publication date, the share of scientific publications in France that are made available in open access by their publisher.
+In the next figure, for each observation year and by publication date, the share of scientific publications in France that are made available in open access by their publisher is displayed.
 Each line represents the rates observed at an observation date, and the rates are expressed as a function of the volume of publications published in the year observed.
 It can be seen that, for publications released in a given year, the rate of open access by the publisher varies from one observation date to another.
 This is due, for example, to the process of releasing the most recent publications through the expiry of moving barriers.
 Thus, between 2018 and 2021, the share of publications released in 2017 that are made available in open access by their publisher has increased from 25% to 33%.

 ![Evolution of the share of publications in France made available in open access by publisher by year of observation](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_publishers_2.png){ width=450 }

 The dissemination of open access articles by scientific journal publishers is based on various business models.
 Some publishers have replaced traditional subscription revenues with the payment of publication fees (APC) charged on a per-article basis to researchers, their institutions or their funders.
-This change of model is usually done at the level of an entire journal (full APC model), but sometimes, for certain titles, publishers maintain the subscription while offering authors to open their article in return for the payment of a publication fee (a model known as hybrid), thus establishing a particularly unreadable double payment.
-Some publishers do not charge publication fees but mobilise, in the context of a non-commercial activity, funding from states, public actors, universities or other non-profit organisations, in order to finance the editorial and publication activity upstream: this is the so-called diamond route.
-Finally, other models exist, such as the one where the publisher collects subscriptions for the most recent publications while releasing them in open access after a set period of time (moving barrier)
+This change of model is usually done at the level of an entire journal (full APC model), but sometimes, for some titles, publishers maintain the subscription while offering authors to open their article in return for the payment of a publication fee (a model known as hybrid), thus establishing a particularly unreadable double payment.
+Some publishers do not charge publication fees but mobilize, in the context of a non-commercial activity, funding from states, public actors, universities or other non-profit organisations, in order to finance the editorial and publication activity upstream: this is the so-called diamond route.
+Finally, other models exist, such as the one where the publisher collects subscriptions for the most recent publications while releasing them in open access after a set period of time (moving barrier).

 The next figure shows the distribution of scientific articles published in 2020 and distributed in open access by their publisher, according to the business model of the journal in which they are published.
-It distinguishes between four types of economic model: articles published in full open access journals that do not charge publication fees ("diamond"), articles published in full open access journals that do charge publication fees ("Gold full APC"), and articles published in hybrid journals (where only part of the content is open access and the other part is open through individually paid publication fees), and all other cases.
+It distinguishes between four types of economic models: articles published in full open access journals that do not charge publication fees ("diamond"), articles published in full open access journals that do charge publication fees ("Gold full APC"), and articles published in hybrid journals (where only some part of the content is in open access and the other part is available through individually paid publication fees), and all other cases.
 The "Diamant" part is probably underestimated.
 In particular, we observe that for scientific publications in France released in 2020, diamond represents 9% of the articles disseminated in open access by their publisher.

 ![Distribution of business models for articles published in 2020 and distributed in open access by their publisher](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_publishers_3.png){ width=450 }

 In 2016, the French law for a Digital Republic made it possible for researchers who have published a scientific article with a publisher to deposit the accepted version of the article for publication in a open repository, subject to a time limit (embargo) that can be set by the publisher but cannot exceed 6 months for science, technology and medicine and 12 months for the humanities and social sciences.
-Deposit in an open archive is therefore a means of counterbalancing the restrictive open access policy of certain publishers and plays a decisive role in providing access for all to French research results.
+Deposit in an open archive is therefore a way to counterbalance the restrictive open access policy of some publishers and it plays a decisive role in providing access for all to French research results.
 Conversely, when the publisher publishes natively in open access, deposit in an open archive may appear less necessary to authors.
 However, it remains useful and desirable.
-A deposit on the national open archive HAL thus makes it possible to guarantee the perennial conservation of content and the control of the results of French scientific research, regardless of the hazards that affect publishers or their distribution platforms.
+Indeed, a deposit on the national open archive HAL guarantees the perennial conservation of the content and the control of the results of French scientific research, regardless of the hazards that affect publishers or their distribution platforms.

 ![Opening routes for scientific publications in France released in 2020 by the most important publishers or publishing platforms in terms of volume (top 25)](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_publishers_4.png){ width=450 }